The 7 Best Dog Bowls Australia: Tested & Reviewed 2023

 Slow feeders do exactly that and fall into two camps generally.
 Slow feeding bowls and slow feeding toys.
 You can consider chew food balls as slow feeding toys, as they encourage your dog to play to release the food.
 That process inherently slows them down.

-Automatic dog water bowls are great for those rare situations where you might have to leave your dog unsupervised for longer than you would like (and lets be real, this does happen from time to time.
+Automatic dog water bowls, also know as dog water fountains, are great for those rare situations where you might have to leave your dog unsupervised for longer than you would like (and let's be real, this does happen from time to time).